 A letter to AWA from J.E.
 Bud Miller, Associate Minister of Public Lands and Wildlife, states: “Our department shares your view that caribou need protection and we are quickly moving in that direction.
 I can assure you that caribou are now a high priority and will continue to receive our best efforts regardless of our management strategy.”

 Provincial population estimates are close to 3000, indicating a decline from the 1960s.
 A government biologist is quoted in the Calgary Herald suggesting that the decline of caribou is due to industrial activities.
-The Edson Leader quotes provincial biologist and caribou management coordinator Mike Bloomfield: “We have no other choice.
+The Edson Leader quotes provincial biologist and caribou management coordinator Michael Bloomfield: “We have no other choice.
 Continued hunting and unrestricted development in caribou range could result in the disappearance of our resident populations.”

-Provincial biologists, in conjunction with AWA and other Alberta conservation groups, establish the “Caribou Management Outline for Alberta.”
+Provincial biologists, in conjunction with Alberta Wilderness Association (AWA) and other Alberta conservation groups, establish the Caribou Management Outline for Alberta.
 Noteworthy recommendations from this work include the following: